 Information about the code of ethics of certified educators and filing an ethics complaint can be found on the State Board of Educator Certification (SBEC) website.

-This Office frequently receives questions concerning general education matters that are under the jurisdiction and authority of the local school district.
-We hope the following information assists you in understanding the requirements of public schools.
 Public charter schools may have different rules and requirements than school districts.
 For guidance related to charter schools, please contact the Charter Schools Division at (512) 463-9575.

 Texas Education Code